Jonathan Nāpela Center for Hawaiian & Pacific Studies

 Aloha, halo olketa, nisa bula vinaka, talofa lava, mālo e lelei, kia orana, taloha ni, kona mauri, hafa adai, ali'i, iokwe yuk, fakaalofa lahi atu!

 Welcome to the Jonathan Nāpela Center for Hawaiian & Pacific Studies.
-The Hawaiian and Pacific Island Studies are the study of the Hawaiian and Pacific Islands' peoples, cultures, histories, languages, and heritage.
-The Hawaiian and Pacific island studies major and minor degrees provide students with concentration-specific and interdisciplinary courses on Hawai'i and the Pacific Islands.
+The Hawaiian and Pacific Studies are the study of the Hawaiian and Pacific Islands' peoples, cultures, histories, languages, and heritage.
+The Hawaiian & Pacific Studies major and minor degrees provide students with concentration-specific and interdisciplinary courses on Hawai'i and the Pacific Islands.
 The modern curriculum of both programs provides students with broad knowledge of the Pacific Islands to enhance cultural awareness, learn indigenous values and methodologies, and bridge knowledge to help sustain and build families and communities globally while understanding the host culture and people, Hawai'i as the place-based space of cooperative learning.

 The History of the Jonathan Nāpela Center for Hawaiian & Pacific Studies Name